Making sure Cardiff and Vale have services that suit peoples’ needs now and into the future

 Our work is supported by a range of key enablers that work across all our programme areas that help us make a difference to people across our region:

-Providing up to date information about health and wellbeing in Cardiff and Vale The Cardiff and Vale RPB uses a series of measures to clearly show what life is like …
+Providing up to date information about health and wellbeing in Cardiff and Vale What is the Cardiff and Vale Regional Information Sharing Site?
+The Cardiff and Vale Regional Information Sharing …

 Regional Innovation Co-ordination Hub

 The Regional Innovation Co-ordination (RIC) Hub for Cardiff and the Vale of Glamorgan is hosted by the Health Board and works across the area’s Regional Partnership Board to evidence and support change across health and social care.

 We know how concerned people are about the cost of living.
 We have gathered useful information of help available in Cardiff and Vale of Glamorgan to third sector organisations and …